opentracing/specification/rfc_process.md

 An RFC consists of the following:

-* Title, status, and author.
+* Proposal name, status, and author.
 * Problem statement.
 * Historical background.
 * Abstract interface.